PJFinnerty/data-representation-project-pf/README.md

 On these pages, the user can choose to update a current delivery option, delete an item, or add a new item.
 Each of the tables contain separate items, as the cinemas in this simulation would require different items.

+##### Config Files
+ipconfig.py and ifconfigcinemas.py files - these two files feature user and database details to access MySQL.

+##### ** NB: Should there be an issue for the user in accessing the databases created, the username can be changed in the ipconfig files.
+As the DAO and server make calls to the databases according to these files, this change is all that is needed.

 ##### DAO Files
 1. CinemasDAO.py - this file features the functions to access and manipulate the Cinemas tables
 2. DAOEyeCinema.py - this accesses the EyeCinema table
 3. DAOIMCHeadfordRoad.py - this accesses the IMCHeadfordRoad table
 4. DAOIMCOranmore.py - this file connects the server to the IMCOranmore table

+##### SQL Files (Incase there is issue with the Create table tiles, SQL files can be run directly)
+1. Cinemas.sql - SQL commands to create the database CinemaDelivery and the Cinemas table
+2. Cinemas-EyeCinema.sql - SQL commands to create the EyeCinema table
+3. Cinemas-IMCHeadford.sql - SQL commands to create the IMCHeadford table
+4. Cinemas-IMCOranmore.sql - SQL commands to create the IMCOranmore table

 ##### Requirements
 The user must have Python and MySQL installed on their machines to run the server and access/edit the data

 The .gitignore file features the relevant modules that should be ignored by git, including .venv.

-##### ipconfig.py and ifconfigcinemas.py - these two files feature user and database details to access MySQL. ** NB: Should there be an issue for the user in accessing the databases created, the username can be changed in these files.